 VPNs and AES Encryption

-Surfshark, one of the leading VPN providers in the industry, facilitates its users with 256-bit AES encryption with the option of additional ChaCha encryption for its Android customers.
-The company supports all three protocols, that is, OpenVPN, AKEv2, and Shadowsocks.
+Surfshark is one of the most inexpensive VPN providers in the industry, facilitating its users with 256-bit AES encryption with the option of additional ChaCha encryption for its Android customers.
+The company supports all three VPN encryption protocols.

 ExpressVPN opts for 256-bit AES encryption to keep your data secure.
 In this encryption method, they employ a combination of AES 256-bit cipher, SHA-512 HMAC authentication, and 4096-bit RSA key to ensure top-notch security.

 ExpressVPN gives users a ton of benefits.
 Not only can they roam the world wide web undocumented, that is, leaving no trace of their searches, but they can also access sites that are blocked in their region.
-And to top it off, ExpressVPN also offers unlimited streaming services with their VPN.
+And to top it off, ExpressVPN’s solid infrastructure lets you unblock popular streaming services with their VPN.